Mathew-Seliverstov/Immigrants-frontend/README.md

 		// good
 		if (a === b || b !== c) {...}

-* Используйте одинарные кавычки ('') везде, кроме html тегов и jsx, внутри тега используйте двойные кавычки ("")
+* Use single quotes ('') everywhere except for html and jsx tags, use double quotes inside the tag ("")

 		// bad
 		const arr = ["test", "test", "test]